 In 2002 the Bushmen took the government to court.
 They wanted the court to rule that their eviction was illegal.
 Due to procedural wrangling, evidence did not start to be heard until 2004.

-Bushmen leader and spokesman, Roy Sesana in the Central Kalahari Game Reserve, Botswana.
+Gana Bushman leader and spokesman Roy Sesana, President of the Bushman organisation First People of the Kalahari (FPK), in the Central Kalahari Game Reserve, Botswana.

 © Lottie Davies/Survival